 Santa Ana Bankruptcy Attorney

-Reach out to Santa Ana Bankruptcy attorney, Michael D. Franco, if you are deep in debt, facing legal action by creditors, wage garnishment, auto repossession, or home foreclosure.
+Santa Ana Bankruptcy attorney, Michael D. Franco, can help if you are deep in debt, facing legal action by creditors, wage garnishment, auto repossession, or home foreclosure.
 You might find that bankruptcy could solve ALL those financial problems and offer you satisfying relief from your financial dilemma.
+He is expert in Chapter 7, Chapter 13 and Chapter 11 bankruptcy law.

 If you are living paycheck to paycheck, using credit cards for everyday living expenses, or borrowing money from retirement accounts, family, and friends to pay your bills Chapter 7 or Chapter 13 might offer you relief.
 Businesses that are struggling under heavy debt might benefit filing a Chapter 11 “reorganization” bankruptcy.